Cameron Davis (Days of Our Lives): Storylines

 In September 2013, at the hospital, Maxine tells Cameron she's glad Abigail has someone to lean on with everything she's going through right now.
 He admits they're just friends and looks deflated.
 Maxine's sorry she assumed.
 He leaves.
 She can tell he's got it bad for Abby.
 In the square Gabi walks by, she drops her books and Cameron sees.
 He helps pick them up.
 Nick walks over, picks up Gabi's bag and hands it to Cameron saying "You missed one."
 It's awkward.
 He leaves and goes back to the hospital and texts Chad.
 They need to talk.
 Maxine tells Cam to find Gabi in the waiting room.
 She has questions about her brother's therapy.
 Cameron heads over and overhears Abigail tell Gabi she and Chad 'did it'.
 He shakes his head and looks upset.
 Cameron decides to pay Chad a visit and asks how could he lie to Abby and set her up?
 Chad notices his computer is open to the treatment search and feigns a headache.
 He closes the laptop as Cam gets him water.
 Chad apologizes that he had to lose in this situation.
 Cameron's worried about Abigail's vulnerability.
 Chad says Abby wanted it and gives him a reason to live.
 Cameron won't say how he found out but agrees to stay out of it.
 Chad realizes Cameron loves her.
 Cameron only says Abby's his friend and he cares for them both before going back to the hospital where he bumps into Abby and they share an awkward moment.

 Reception

 Nathan Owens's picture message fed into speculation that he was replacing Yancey as Cameron.
 Fans immediately take to Owens as Cameron with some immediately wanting to know when he would appear shirtless.
 Greg In Hollywood said that Owens was just another "hunky" reason for viewers to watch Days.
 Owens revealed that he was worried about the recast because he was unsure of how he would be received.
 Mark Willows of Soapdom.com described the character as a "man of mystery."
+In 2024, Lynette Rice from Deadline noted how the character became a "romantic squeeze" for Abigail, and believed that his "most memorable arc" was when he "moonlighted as a male stripper to help pay the bills".